Category Archives: DANCING IN THE CABBAGE PATCH

 — Mary Rogers.
 Seed Thoughts.
 “Ye Are the Light of the World”

 While the annual efforts of Pine Mountain in building their Environmental Education Program (EE) were modest, they were timely, and over the 47 years from 1972 forward, Pine Mountain has touched the lives of some 3000 students and teachers annually.
 The history of environmental education at Pine Mountain Settlement reveals an ever-evolving program and commitment.
-But, the mission is persistent.
+The mission is persistent.
 The reach of the program is extraordinary.
-The lives of students, teachers, and other adults have been close to 144,000 over the years of the Environmental Education Program (EE).
+The lives of students, teachers, and other adults have been close to 144,000 [now, many more] over the years of the Environmental Education Program (EE).
 The longevity of the program speaks to the need for such programs in the schools and the outcomes speak to our future on this small blue globe, called earth.

 Stream ecology class.
 Environmental education class – St. Francis School at PMSS [Staff photo]